• Settings:

 November to May in Kenya

 Known as the low season, this period of rain brings about beautiful green scenery, ideal for wildlife photography.
+This can be one of our favourite times due to the quieter parks, the green back drop and plentiful game.

 Experience Kenyan Culture

 There are many cultural events throughout the year that ignite the whole country.
 Visitors are welcome to join in with festivities but should always observe religious and private gatherings from a respectful distance, unless otherwise invited of course!
-Of particular note are the Mombasa Carnival in November and the Ramadan celebrations of May/June.
+Of particular note, are the Mombasa Carnival in November and the Ramadan celebrations of May/June.

 Visit a National Park